ssakitha/Test-repo/README.md

 # Test-repo
-This is a test repo
+Learning repo is fun and cool